 - guardianship and custody papers, if a legal guardian rather than a parent accompanies your child

 As a parent, it’s normal for kids to be forgetful every now and then, act impulsively, or even have trouble keeping still.
-But when these behaviors continue and begin to affect your child at home, school, and with friends, it can signal an attention disorder.
-Children with attention deficit hyperactivity disorder (ADHD) have trouble functioning socially, academically, and at home.
-At Nemours Children’s Clinic, Lake Mary, our child behavior experts specialize in finding the reasons for your child’s behavior, and offering solutions to help your child get back on track.
+But when these behaviors continue and affect home life, school work and social interactions, it can signal ADHD in children.
+At Nemours Children's Clinic, Lake Mary, our child behavior experts specialize in finding the reasons for your child’s behavior, and offering solutions to help manage ADHD in children.

 What is ADHD in Children?
 Attention deficit hyperactivity disorder in children is a common behavioral disorder broken down into three subtypes each with its own pattern of behaviors: